Effective suppression of parametric instabilities with decoupled broadband lasers in plasma: Model of two beam coupling and decoupling

 In the case of two incident lasers with $(k_0\pm\delta k,\omega_0\pm\delta\omega)$, the plasma wavenumber $k_{L}$ changes with frequency $\omega_0$ according to $dk_{L}/d\omega_0=c^{-1}\omega_0(\omega_0^2-\omega_{pe}^2)^{-1/2}+c^{-1}(\omega_0-\omega_{pe})(\omega_0^2-2\omega_0\omega_{pe})^{-1/2}$.
 Therefore the condition for decoupling between the two laser beamlets given above in cold plasma can be obtained as $|k_{L1}-k_{L2}|=\delta\omega(d k_L/d\omega_0)>\sqrt{2}\Delta k_L$, where these two instability regions have no intersections in the wavenumber space.
 When $\omega_{pe}\ll\omega_0$, this simply corresponds to

-where $\Gamma_0=(a_0/2)\sqrt{\omega_0\omega_{pe}}$ is the linear growth rate of stimulated Raman backscattering for a single beamlet with zero bandwidth.
-Equation (6) defines the required frequency difference for the decoupling of two laser beamlets under the same amplitude $a_0$.
+where $\Gamma_{SRS}=(a_0/2)\sqrt{\omega_0\omega_{pe}}$ is the linear growth rate of SRS for a single beamlet with zero bandwidth.
+Equation (7) defines the required frequency difference for the decoupling of two laser beamlets under the same amplitude $a_0$.
 In this case, the growth rate is determined by a single beamlet even if the whole laser beam is composed of many beamlets.
 In this way, the instability of the whole laser beam will be controlled provided the instability of a single beamlet is controlled.
 This is relatively easy to realize since the energy of a single beamlet can be limited to a low level by increasing the number of beamlets.

+Based upon this, we can extend the two laser beamlets to multiple beamlets and define more accurately that a DBL is a light beam composed of many beamlets, where the frequency difference of the neighboring beamlets satisfies Eq.
+(7).
+Otherwise if Eq.
+(7) is not satisfied, we call them as coupled broadband lasers (CBLs).
+According to Eq.
+(7), the total bandwidth of the DBL becomes $\Delta\omega>(N-1)\delta\omega$ and the average amplitude of the DBL is $a_{sum}=\sqrt{\sum_{i=1}^N|a_i|^2\omega_i^2/\omega_0^2}$, where $\omega_0$ is the central frequency of the beam.

-Note that previous theoretical models only suggest that the instability growth rate $\Gamma$ is modified by a laser with finite bandwidth $\delta\omega$ by $\Gamma=\Gamma_0^2/\delta\omega$.
-In this case, the linear growth rate is reduced provided $\delta\omega\gg\Gamma_0=1/t_c$ \cite{thomson1974effects,kruer1988physics}, which can be understood as a destruction of the resonant system.
+We point out that some early theoretical study considered the effect of finite laser bandwidth on the instability growth \cite{thomson1974effects,kruer1988physics}.
+It was proposed that the instability growth rate $\Gamma$ is modified by a laser with finite bandwidth $\delta\omega$ by $\Gamma=\Gamma_{SRS}^2/\delta\omega$.
+In this case, the linear growth rate is reduced provided $\delta\omega\gg\Gamma_{SRS}=1/t_c$, which can be understood as a destruction of the resonant system.
 However, this does not imply an effective suppression of the instability when the driving laser energy is high enough.

+The frequency difference for decoupling stimulated Brillouin scattering (SBS) can be obtained in a similar way as the above SRS case.
+Under $a_0\lesssim10^{-2}$ and $n_e\ll n_c$, it can be reduced to